mwpb/idrisCT/README.md

 import Categories
 ```

 immediately after declaring your module.
+(The file `tests.idr` is a very simple example.)